khmowais/owais/posts/2025-09-03-ollama_offline.md

+---
+title: "Running OLLAMA on an Offline Linux System: Fast Guide + Full Walkthrough"
+date: "2025-11-09"
+tags: [ "ollama","LLMs", "linux",  "bash", "CS", "engineering"]
+---
 # Running OLLAMA on an Offline Linux System: Fast Guide + Full Walkthrough

----

 ## If You're Technical, Start Here: Quick Instructions

-If you're a technical user and already understand what OLLAMA and LLMs are, follow the exact steps below.
+If you're a technie and already understand what OLLAMA and LLMs are, follow the exact steps below.
 Otherwise, scroll down for the full explanation.

 **Edit:** Run the following shell scripts on your online and offline machine.
 All work will be done.
 Don't forget to star the repo:
 [Offline OLLAMA Guide GitHub](https://github.com/khmowais/offline_ollama_guide)